 How to create a table

 This guide will show you how to create your first table with Datawrapper.
-Our tables are surprisingly feature-rich and fully responsive, meaning they will adapt to different screen sizes.
+Our tables are feature-rich and fully responsive, meaning they will adapt to different screen sizes.
 We'll use the example of the change in life expectancy by country from 1960-2016, since it was used in our blog post introducing the new table features.

 Preparing and importing the data

 This is perhaps the most flexible chart type Datawrapper offers.
 The chart requires:

 That's it!
 Of course, it is likely that you will have more than one column or row of data.
 Remember that Datawrapper identifies columns (not rows) by data type, so plan accordingly when importing data.
 You can also choose whether or not to select the first row as label.
 For more information about cells with images, see the article about parsing markdown.
 Additionally, if you'd like to have a column with country flags, see this article.
 Heres a small snippet of the data we used:

 Datawrapper automatically detects empty cells (in red) and assigns null-values.
 These will simply not be charted so you don't have to worry about them.
 You will also notice that Datawrapper automatically identifies the values as either a number, text, or date.
 If you see that your data was recognized in the wrong format, change the format in your CSV/XLS, then import it again into Datawrapper.